MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer.md

 - **Azure Container Instances (ACI)**: everything is managed by your but in a container, it needs a custom scaling solution
 - **Virtual Machine Scale Sets** / **Batch**: manages the scaling of Virtual Machines on your behalf based on rules you define
 - **Service Fabric** / **Azure Kubernetes Service (AKS)**: manages the orchestration of containers on your behalf
 - **PlayFab Multiplayer Servers**: higher level orchestration of game servers on your behalf, running on top of Azure.
-For more information see [PlayFab Multiplayer Servers 2.0](https://api.playfab.com/docs/tutorials/landing-tournaments/multiplayer-servers-2.0).
+For more information see [PlayFab Multiplayer Servers](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/).

 ### Operating System